Forum of Culture and Arts of Uzbekistan Foundation: Sports

-Launched in 2009, The Fund Forum`s Young Footballers Support Program is aimed at training a new generation of professional footballers in Uzbekistan, providing sponsor support for children`s and youth teams and amateurs across the country, organizing master classes with international football stars and other events as well as providing football attire.
+Launched in 2009, The Fund Forum`s Young Footballers Support Program was aimed at training a new generation of professional footballers in Uzbekistan, providing sponsor support for children`s and youth teams and amateurs across the country, organizing master classes with international football stars and other events as well as providing football attire.

 The project was launched in November 2009, when the famous footballer Samuel Eto`o handed sponsor packages to two youth teams of Uzbekistan`s Pakhtakor and Bunyodkor Football Academies.
 In addition, the Fund Forum and Samuel Eto`o Foundation signed a cooperation memorandum.

 In December 2009, one of the world`s best footballers Cristiano Ronaldo taught a master class to young footballers in Uzbekistan.
 Tickets to the master class were distributed free of charge and many fans from all over the republic were able to see Ronaldo.
 On December 22, Cristiano Ronaldo also signed a cooperation memorandum with the Fund Forum in Tashkent.

 In May, 2012 a star of the Uzbek football, the member of a national football team of Uzbekistan on football and player of football club "Anji" (Russia) OdilAhmedov handed over sponsor's packages to 4 best young players (aged from 10 to 12 years) of the following football clubs: "Bunyodkor", "Paxtakor", "Locomotive" and "Chilanzar".

 In 2011, delegation of "Real Madrid" Foundation (Spain) visited Tashkent during Art Week Style.UZ in order to establish further cooperation within the framework of sport projects of the Fund Forum.